AlessandroKuz/dotfiles/README.md

 - `tmux list-sessions` or `tmux ls` to list all active sessions

 Switching
-- Alt+arrow_keys to switch between panes without using the prefix
+- Alt+arrow_keys or Alt+vim_keys to switch between panes without using the prefix
 - Shift+arrow_keys to switch between windows without using the prefix

+Synchronization mode
+- `prefix + y` to toggle simultaneous editing of all panes at once